hawkhack/HawkHack.io-v2/README.md

 # HawkHack.io-v2
-Server and Client web application used in HawkHack Fall 2019
+Server and Client web application used by HawkHack